Presenting Evidence with Courtroom Technology

 When preparing your presentation using electronic courtroom technology, you should consider the following questions.

-1. Who selects and sets up the equipment before trial?
+- Who selects and sets up the equipment before trial?
 It is always best to get technical guidance and assistance from competent people.
 Rental companies and trial consultants provide both equipment selection and technical support and assistance.
 They should also set up the courtroom.
 They will make sure that the system is properly tested, on-site, and every cable is properly connected.
 Once that is accomplished, you will find it easy to use the visual presenter at trial.

-2. Who operates the visual presenter at trial?
+- Who operates the visual presenter at trial?
 You should operate the visual presenter whenever possible.
 It takes about 10 minutes for a technically illiterate lawyer to learn how to use a visual presenter.
 There is absolutely nothing sophisticated about it.
 After a short practice session, the doubting lawyer will realize that he or she can really use the visual presenter at trial and will wonder what all the fuss was about.

-4. Should you seek the help of technical people?
-If CD-Rom and bar code technology make sense for a case, use technical people to assist.
+- Should you seek the help of technical people?
+If computer technology make sense for a case, use technical people to assist.
 Trial consultants with electronic experience are invaluable.
 They know what a trial lawyer needs, and they have the ability to translate those needs into appropriate trial presentations.
 They will work with you to put the presentation together and will teach you what to do at trial.
-A 10-minute lesson on exhibit retrieval will erase your fear of technical incompetence at trial.
+A short lesson on exhibit retrieval will erase your fear of technical incompetence at trial.
 Depending on the complexity of the presentation, technical assistance at trial to handle any unexpected glitches also makes sense.
 Frequently, legal assistants can fill that role economically and efficiently.
 You just need to make sure that the technical consultant properly trains the legal assistant.
 The paralegal can calmly and appropriately deal with typical system problems.
 These are the same legal assistants who frequently oversee sophisticated computer systems in law firms.
 Learning how to solve the minor glitches that can occur with courtroom technology is just one more job that they are capable of managing.